 When drivers use their phone to call or text while driving, their attention is diverted away from the road, which increases the likelihood of a crash.
 In fact, a recent study from the Virginia Tech Transportation Institute found that text messaging doubled the risk of a crash.
 Even tasks related to using the phone, such as reaching for it or looking for a contact, were associated with a greater crash risk.

 Even if you keep your phone off or out of reach, keep in mind that distracted driving also includes eating, drinking, smoking, grooming, looking at maps or a navigation system, and even talking to passengers.
 If you have a young driver in your family, be sure to monitor their activities when driving.

 In 2015, driving while under the influence of alcohol resulted in the deaths of 10,265 people—29 percent of the vehicle crash deaths that year.
 But drunk driving isn’t the only form of impaired driving.

 Driving while tired can endanger you and the others on the road, too.
 In 2014, there were 846 fatalities related to drowsy driving.
-The number of fatalities (and of drowsy-driving crashes overall) have remained largely consistent across the past decade. according to the National Highway Traffic Safety Administration.
+The number of fatalities (and of drowsy-driving crashes overall) have remained largely consistent across the past decade according to the National Highway Traffic Safety Administration.

-You have a greater chance of being involved in a drowsy driving accident if you slept for six hours of fewer the night before, your drive lasts for three hours or more, or you’re driving between the hours of 9 p.m. and 6 a.m.
+You have a greater chance of being involved in a drowsy driving accident if you slept for six hours or fewer the night before, your drive lasts for three hours or more, or you’re driving between the hours of 9 p.m. and 6 a.m.